• Home

 • Lifting, pushing, or pulling over 50 lbs. of equipment

-You also need to be compassionate and empathetic.
-As a medical professional, you need to know how to stay calm under pressure.
-You also need to practice ethical conduct.
+It would help if you were also compassionate and empathetic.
+As a medical professional, you must know how to stay calm under pressure.
+It would help if you also practiced ethical conduct.

 If you’re sure you have these traits, prepare your resume and cover letters.
 Next, be ready for the job interview.
 Impress potential employers and show them how well-versed you are in sonography.